How SaaS Companies Can Use AI Comply HQ to Pass Their Assessment

 - Produced a prioritised remediation plan with specific action items mapped to the August 2, 2026 deadline

 The CTO shared the output with their legal counsel for review.
-The legal review, starting from a complete, structured package rather than a blank page, took three days instead of three months.
+Legal review took three days instead of three months, because counsel was editing finished drafts rather than writing from a standing start.

 What You Get at the End